What is a shareholders agreement?

 controlling the appointment and termination of directors

-Specific matters covered in all our agreements
+Specific matters covered in all our templates

 Clarification of decision making